oroinc/documentation/book/data_api.rst

-Requests with the invalid **Content-Type** value in the header will be perceived as a plain request, so the response data will have not a JSON but plain format.
+Requests with the invalid **Content-Type** value in the header will be perceived as a plain request, so the response data will have not a JSON but a plain format.

 |
 Example.
 Invalid **Content-Type**